vesnaber/Inkfish-glider-data-pipeline/README.md

 ```
 config.py                    <- SET YOUR GLIDER HERE (the only file you must edit)
-deployment.yml               <- metadata + which sensor maps to which variable
+deployment_{your_glider_name}.yml               <- metadata + which sensor maps to which variable
 sensor_list.txt              <- written by 00, don't edit by hand
 data/<download folder>/      <- put glider files here (sbd/tbd or dbd/ebd)
 L0-timeseries/               \
 L0-profiles/                  } created by 01
 L0-gridfiles/                /
 plots/                       <- all figures
+interactive/                 <- here the HTML links are stored for interctive website
 ```

 ## Install